MediaparX/acbb_connector/README.md

 This tool does not rule out either of those features, it can be used instead of, or alongside the default workflows of AC and BB.

-### What I was saying..
+### As we were saying..

 BB supports triggers on certain repo events.
 We use the post-commit hook to make a request to our `run.php` file.
 This file receives a json payload from BB with the most recent commits for a given repo.
 We parse this data and each commit message looking for the keywords mentioned above.
-When we find one, we match the BB repository name to the AC project name via the config and trigger certain actions via the API each AC has.
+When we find one, we match the BB repository name to the AC project name via the config and trigger certain actions via AC's API.

 ### Limitations

-Since AC starts task IDs at 1 for every project, it's not possible to reference a ticket id absolutely to a project, meaning you can only link each BB repo to 1 AC project.
+Since AC starts task IDs at #1 for every project, it's not possible to reference a ticket id absolutely to a project, meaning you can only link each BB repo to 1 AC project.

 ## Installation